-- Very few mourners (sometimes none) can be physically present at the funeral.
+- A limited number of mourners (no more than 30) can be physically present at the funeral.
 Many more may be watching a livestream, but they are not aware of one another’s presence in the way that a physical congregation is.

 - There is no social gathering after the funeral.